Fillings and Sealants

 • What types of fillings are there?

-There are several types of materials used for teeth fillings including gold, porcelain, silver amalgam (an alloy consisting of mercury mixed with silver, tin, zinc, and copper), tooth-colored plastic, composite resin and glass ionomer.
-The material used depends on your dentist, the extent and location of your tooth decay and your insurance coverage.
+Several types of materials are used for tooth fillings, including gold, porcelain, silver amalgam (an alloy consisting of mercury mixed with silver, tin, zinc, and copper), tooth-colored plastic, composite resin, and glass ionomer.
+The material used depends on your dentist, the extent and location of your tooth decay, and your insurance coverage.

 • Is tooth sensitivity after a filling normal?